-Cutaway drawing of the Yerkes Observatory’s 40-inch telescope, 90-foot dome, and 75-foot elevating floor
+Cutaway drawing of Yerkes Observatory’s 40-inch telescope, 90-foot dome, and 75-foot elevating floor

 Warner & Swasey of Cleveland designed and built the base for the Great Refractor.
 The base goes 40 feet into the ground, which in 1896, allowed these workers to keep building toward the sky.

-The 40-inch lenses were made by Alvan Clark & Sons of Cambridge, Massachusetts.
+The 40-inch lenses were cut and shaped by Alvan Clark & Sons of Cambridge, Massachusetts.
 Alvan is seen here in 1897 on the Yerkes elevator with Carl Lundin preparing the objective lens for the Great Refractor’s tube.